 [[ quote category="student_quotes" entry="scott-wallace-1" style="2"]]

-This programme integrates theory with practice to produce graduates who have broad knowledge of finance and can apply it in real-life situations.
-In addition, the course may lead to job opportunities as line manager at finance units within the private, public and not-for-profit sectors.
+This programme integrates theory with practice to produce graduates who have a broad knowledge of finance and can apply it in real-life situations.
+In addition, the course may lead to job opportunities as a line manager at finance units within the private, public, and not-for-profit sectors.